avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 (see :numref:`fig-aimec-comp-real`, :numref:`fig-aimec-comp-new`, :numref:`fig-aimec-domain-transfo`),
 which enables the comparison of different simulations (for example varying parameter sets, or performed with different models) of the same avalanche catchment, in a standardized way.
+There is also the option to compare simulation results to a reference data set, which can consist of a reference point, line or polygon.
+The simulation results are analysed regarding a chosen result variable (peak pressure, thickness or velocity) and a threshold of this variable.
+The derived runout point and/or line is then compared to the reference point, line or polygon.
+For further information, have a look at the Section :ref:`moduleAna3AIMEC:Analyze with respect to reference data sets`.

 In ``AvaFrame/avaframe/runScripts``, two different run scripts are provided and show examples on how the post-processing module :py:mod:`ana3AIMEC` can be used: